-Events with More than One Cause!
+Eco-Friendly Events with More than One Cause

 Create a variation of your walk-a-thon fundraiser, and do “more” than raise money.
 Change the theme of your event to a “serve-a-thon” and schedule a day to help clean up the community where you pick up track on city streets or help plant new flowers at a local park.
 The fundrasier works just like any “a-thon” event where you collect online pledges to raise money for your cause, but it also benefits your neighbors!
-Here’s an example of a current customer that hosts an annual walk-a-thon event “Restore Hetch Hetchy” in support of an environmental cause. (feel free to make a donation if you are looking for an opportunity to “give back”)
+Here’s an example of a current customer that hosts an annual walk-a-thon event “Restore Hetch Hetchy” in support of an environmental cause.

 Another idea would be to host a community yard sale where people can recycle old clothes, furniture, etc. instead of sending them to the junk yard.
 This reduces waste and provides more affordable options for the needy.
 These fundraising events not only bring in money to support your cause or charity, but they also provide an opportunity for you to “give-back” to your community and the environment…creating a fundraiser that benefits more than one cause!

-Read the Following Articles for More Great ECO-Friendly Fundraising Ideas:
+Read the Following Articles for More Great Eco-Friendly Fundraising Ideas:

 - Greening your fundraising campaign